We found 4 pain specialists who accept Humana Bronze HMO near Clearwater, FL.

 Clinical interests: Auto Injuries, Compression Fractures, Facet Injection, Neck Problems, Sciatica, Shingles, Epidural ...
 (Read more)

-Dr. Edward Chen sees patients in Clearwater, FL.
-His medical specialties are anesthesiology and interventional pain medicine.
-Areas of expertise for Dr. Chen include back pain, trigger point injections, and shingles.
-His education and training includes medical school at Temple University School of Medicine and residency at New York Hospital.
-Patient ratings for Dr. Chen average 4.0 stars out of 5.
-Dr. Chen honors Coventry, United Healthcare HSA, United Healthcare HMO, and more.
+Dr. Edward Chen's medical specialty is anesthesiology and interventional pain medicine.
+Dr. Chen's areas of expertise include the following: back pain, trigger point injections, and shingles.
+After completing medical school at Temple University School of Medicine, he performed his residency at New York Hospital.
+On average, patients gave him a rating of 4.0 stars out of 5.
+Dr. Chen takes Coventry, United Healthcare HSA, United Healthcare HMO, and more.

 Clinical interests: Auto Injuries, Shingles, Trigger Point Injections, Pain Management, Back Pain, Joint Injections